 Things to see and do in Saffron Walden

-It may not be the centre of the world for art, but Saffron Walden has a lot going for it.
+It may not be the epi-centre of the art world, but Saffron Walden has a lot going for it.
 Besides its history, cobbled streets and eclectic mix of period properties, the town has showcased an enclave of creative talent.
-Local artists Edward Bawden and Eric Ravilious are two of the more celebrated artists and are on permanent display at the Fry Gallery which I have enjoyed visiting ever since I moved to Saffron Walden.
+Local artists Edward Bawden and Eric Ravilious are two of the more celebrated artists and are on permanent display at the Fry Gallery in town.

 Bridge End Gardens

-Tucked away to the north side of town you can find, what I think, is one of the most beautiful public parks in the UK.
-The first time I saw it I was amazed.
-Ran almost entirely by local volunteers Bridge End Gardens is one of the jewels of the town.
+Tucked away on the north side of town you can find one of the most beautiful public gardens in the UK.
+Ran almost entirely by local volunteers, Bridge End Gardens is one of the jewels of the town.
+Littered with commemorative benches and a traditional hedge maze – it’s the place to sit and have a picnic lunch.

 Fry Art Gallery

-I discovered Fry Art Gallery not long after I moved to Saffron Walden.
-It has a deceivingly small entrance that you could easily wander past if you didn't see the sign directing you to walk down the picturesque alley to access it.
-Once you get in the gallery space opens up.
-I immediately fell in love with the ageless charm of the space.
-But, what brings it to life are the original Edward Bawden prints and paintings from other local artists.
+This is one of the bigger galleries in town.
+It has a deceptively small entrance that you could easily wander past if you didn't see the sign.
+Once you get in, the space reveals original Edward Bawden prints and paintings by other local artists.
 Entry is free.
-For more information check Fry Gallery online.
+It really is a hidden gem.
+For more information check out The Fry Gallery online,

 Audley End House